-Allied Tactical Victory: The Allies have more victory points than the Japanese.
+Allied Tactical Victory: The Allies have more VP than the Japanese.

-Allied Strategic Victory: The Allies have at least twice as many victory points as the Japanese.
+Allied Strategic Victory: The Allies have at least twice as many VP as the Japanese.

-Short Scenario 2-U-Go
+Short Scenario 2: U-Go

 This scenario depicts the beginning of the Japanese offensive on Imphal.
 The British forces are widely dispersed and Japanese forces are poised to infiltrate and cut off many of the forward formations.